A sunburn is reddening of the skin that occurs after you are exposed to the sun or other ultraviolet light.

-Call a health care provider immediately if you have a fever with sunburn or if there are signs of shock, heat exhaustion, dehydration, or other serious reaction.
+Call a health care provider right away if you have a fever with sunburn.
+Also call if there are signs of shock, heat exhaustion, dehydration, or other serious reactions.
 These signs include:

 The doctor will perform a physical exam and look at your skin.
 You may be asked questions about your medical history and current symptoms, including:

 Sunburn is better prevented than treated.
 Ways to prevent sunburn include: